-You will find that once the initial trim settings are made to the genoa lead (car) position (which is critical to good performance) the cars will not require much movement fore and aft for different conditions.
-However, as one reefs the headsail smaller and smaller, the sail moves forward and the clew elevates slightly as a result.
-This changing dynamic requires that we adjust the genoa lead position to ensure proper trim when sailing with this now smaller sail.
+Once the initial trim settings are made to the genoa lead (car) position (which is critical to good performance) the cars will not require much movement fore and aft for different conditions.
+However, as one reefs the headsail to the furling marks on the sail, the whole of the sail moves forward as it gets smaller and the clew elevates slightly as a result.
+This changing dynamic requires that the genoa lead position be adjusted to ensure proper trim when sailing with the reefed sail.

 In marking the location of the cars so that they coincide with the reefing marks at the tack of the genoa you will take the guesswork out of setting the leads when reefing.
 The lazy genoa car can quickly and easily be moved forward to the pre-marked location and then during a slow tack the genoa is reefed to the coinciding mark at the tack.
 The sail trim will be properly set on the new tack.
-When measuring the lead positions (as described below) we suggest that you mark the track at the forward edge of the genoa car.
+When measuring the lead positions (as described below) you need to mark the track at the forward edge of the genoa car.
 You can do this with permanent marker, tape or some sort of self-adhesive 'dots'.
 The marks should be on the deck as track mounted tape/marks can be rubbed off by the car.